Michael Duck QC - Crime

 2013 - R v Reynolds

 Leading Counsel for the defendant.
-A 23 year old man accused of the abduction and murder of a 17 year old girl and abandoning her body in North Wales (the case attracted national publicity), Trial pending December 2013
+A 23 year old man accused of the abduction and murder of a 17 year old daughter of a serving police officer and abandoning her body in North Wales (the case attracted national publicity)

 Leading Counsel for the prosecution.
 The large scale supply of class A and B drugs nationwide with international links.
-The case will involve 40+ defendants
+The case involved 40+ defendants

 2013 – R v Hurlston (Grand Court Cayman Islands)